Strawberry Cream Cakes – Blissful Picnic Treats

 Herbs and summer berries is the theme for Tea Time Treats over at Lavender and Lovage this month.
 My strawberry cream cakes may not contain herbs, but they do have rose and definitely berries.

-And as these were made for an outdoor picnic, they also go to Eating Alfresco with Rebecca at Munchies & Munchkins.
+And as I made these for an outdoor picnic, they also go to Eating Alfresco with Rebecca at Munchies & Munchkins.